 "Everybody needs somebody sometimes…"

 At least that’s how the old song goes.
 It’s true, though, you know.
-We all need someone to help us get where we are headed, and these four kinds of people are the ones that will make the most difference in your life, your career and your legacy.
+We all need someone to help us get where we are headed and these four kinds of people are the ones that will make the most difference in your life, your career, and your legacy…

 Having someone who shares your vision can motivate you to make your vision, no matter how ambitious, a reality by reminding you that you are not alone.
-Sometimes this person is someone that you work with in the office.
+Sometimes this person is someone that you can work within the office.
 Other times, that person may be a friend from university that always gets your way of doing things.
 Having someone who understands your thought process can be invaluable to you.
-It can help you to step away from the goobers at work who don’t quite see your potential yet and remind you that you must keep trying, keep moving forward and keep on doing what you do best to be a successful human being.
+It can help you to step away from the goobers at work who don’t quite see your potential yet and remind you that you must keep trying, keep moving forward and keep on doing what you do best in order to be a successful human being.

+Iron sharpens iron.
+It’ true, Just ask iron.
 No iron was ever sharpened without it.

 Your way of doing things is not always going to be the best way of doing things.
 (I know you are a genius.
 I do.
 The rest of the world may need some time to catch up.
 In the meantime, learn from that guy who drives you crazy.)